 At Bricknell, we have a high SEND population and our pupils are fully immersed into the broad and balanced curriculum.
 However, we tailor the curriculum to meet the individual needs of SEND pupils.
-Where a child's need prevents them from accessing the Age Related Expectations for subjects, planning is tailored to meet the individual needs of all pupils using the CATs document.
+Where a child's need prevents them from accessing the Age Related Expectations for subjects, planning is tailored to meet the individual needs of all pupils using the CPT document.
 This document breaks down each objective across the curriculum to enable all pupils to achieve success at an appropriate level for their needs.
-This ranges from P4 to Year 6 to ensure that there is no ceiling on any child's learning.
+This ranges from Pre Key Stage 1 to Year 6 to ensure that there is no ceiling on any child's learning.
 In addition to this, some pupils are given the opportunity to take part in an AQA life skills programme.
 This programme consists of a sequence of skills that children work towards and develop their independence.
 This programme has been developed by the external agency IPASS and is tailored to meet the individual needs of our pupils.
 Each skill, when mastered, is rewarded with a qualification and certificate.
-Prior to the children starting this at the age of seven, pupils take part in the CATs Reading scheme of work which was developed alongside a local special school.
-This programme aims to plug gaps and remove barriers to learning.